ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Now we have State Init and Message Body.
+After this is completed the result is the correct State Init and Message Body.

-### Sending an external transaction
+### Sending An External Transaction

-The **main change** will be in the external message, because here the State Init will be stored for deploying.
+The **main difference** will be in the presence of the external message, because the State Init is stored to help carry out correct contract deployment.
 Since the contract does not have its own code yet, it cannot process any internal messages.
-So we send its code and the initial data and **after the deployment it can process our message** with "Hello, TON!":
+Therefore, next we send its code and the initial data **after it is successfully deployed so it can process our message** with "Hello, TON!" comment:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">